bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Heroku-Deploy-Guides---Cheatsheet.md

 The next step is to choose a version control system and to place our code in a development platform in a repository.

-The most popular version control system is <a href="https://git-scm.com/" class="markup--anchor markup--p-anchor">Git</a> along with <a href="https://github.com/" class="markup--anchor markup--p-anchor">Github</a> as a development platform, so that's what we'll use here.
+The most popular version control system is <a href="https://git-scm.com/" class="markup--anchor markup--p-anchor">Git</a> along with <a href="https://github.com/" class="markup--anchor markup--p-anchor">Github</a> as a development platform, so that’s what we’ll use here.

 On GitHub, go ahead and create a new repository for your application, like this: